Summary of Approach

 How does my font choice affect the computer software (ATS) that reads my resume first?

 The computer systems that screen resumes (ATS) remove all special formatting to just find keywords.
 If you use a rare or overly designed font, the software might mess up the characters, turning your work history into nonsense.
-By sticking to standard, common fonts, you make sure the technology part of hiring goes smoothly.
-This safe choice guarantees that when a human finally reads your resume, the layout is clear and the information is ready without any digital problems.
+Sticking to standard, common fonts ensures the technology part of hiring goes smoothly.
+That safe choice guarantees that when a human finally reads your resume, the layout is clear and the information is ready without any digital problems.

 Focus on what matters.